RiledUpCrow/Flier/docs/Action.md

 Attacks also have other settings. `no_damage_ticks` is responsible for preventing next attacks from happening too quickly. `friendly_fire` controls whenever you can attack a friendly player with this weapon and `suicidal` controls whenever you can attack yourself with it.

+There's one special feature: `final`.
+This tells Flier whenever the attack should be handled as a hit.
+This is important because there's one situation when you don't want a particular attack to be a hit - chained attacks.
+If one of your attacks (like a rocket) triggers another attack (like an explosion), you'll want to skip displaying message about rocket hitting and only display messages about players caught in that explosion attack.
+It will catch the rocket-hit player too, so you don't want to see the message twice.
+The first attack will be marked as `final: false`, because the explosion is the actual hit.

+_**Note**: if your `no_damage_ticks` setting is greater than 0, all final hits will prevent any further attacks from happening.
+In that case the chained attacks must have `final` setting disabled to even work._

 ```
 some_attack_action
   type: [attack action type]